 See Figure 25.
-These cables have low-voltage connectors on the ends. - STEP 2.
-Using the pipe and sealing kit provided, feed the junction box cables and ground wires through the access port between the main enclosure and the low-voltage compartment as follows: - (a) Insert the three-inch PVC pipe through each access port.
+These cables have low-voltage connectors on their ends. - STEP 2.
+Using the pipe and sealing kit provided, feed the junction box cables and ground wires through the access port between the main enclosure and the low-voltage compartment as follows: - (a) Insert the three-inch PVC pipe through the access port.
 See Figure 26.
-Make sure equal lengths of pipe show in the low-voltage compartment and in the pad-mounted enclosure. - (b) The G1 ground wire is labeled and located in the low-voltage compartment.
+Make sure equal lengths of pipe are showing in the low-voltage compartment and in the pad-mounted enclosure. - (b) The G1 ground wire is labeled and located in the low-voltage compartment.
 Carefully insert the G1 wire from the low-voltage compartment through the PVC pipe into the main enclosure.
-Connect the ground wire G1 to the copper ground pad located on the tank.
+Connect the G1 wire to the copper ground angle located on the tank.
 See Figure 27.